 Landscaping Services - Instructions to Offerors and Evaluation

 This is a landscaping services solicitation excerpt; it references a revoked EO 13101.
-The current EO to be referenced is EO 13693 and should be substituted for EO 13101.
+Note that it references revoked executive orders.

 Navy Grounds Maintenance and Landscaping Services

 This is a solicitation excerpt that addresses contractor performance consistent with the facility environmental management system (EMS) as well as sustainable product requirements.
-Note that it references to revoked executive orders; substitute E.O.
-13693.
+Note that it references revoked executive orders.

 In accordance with FAR Subpart 23.1, federal contracts for landscaping services must require contractors to use or supply products covered by the following environmental programs:

-In the Downloadable Resources section above, you may download a suggested list of related products covered by federal environmental programs.
+Download a suggested list of related products covered by these federal environmental programs.